symfony-si/magento1-sl-si/README.md

 **How to use TinyMCE editor translations?**

 TinyMCE editor in Magento 1 is by default using English language.
-This extension provides also Slovenian translations for that.
-The following files/folders enable TinyMCE Slovenian translation:

-* `app/code/community/Slovenian/LocalePackSl/etc/config.xml` - Module configuration
-* `app/design/adminhtml/default/default/layout/slovenian/localepacksl.xml` - Layout file
-* `js/slovenian/setup.js` - Adjusted TinyMCE setup
-* `js/tiny_mce/*` - Includes translation files

-### Further reading
+Slovenian translation for TinyMCE is also enabled if you've followed one of the above installation procedures.

+## See Also

 Magento 1.x manages its core translations through a series of CSV files located in `app/locale/`.
 By default there is an `en_US` folder with English translations.